ibm-cloud-docs/codeengine/troubleshoot-build.md

 {: #troubleshoot-build}
 {: troubleshoot}

-Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeenginefull}} builds.
+Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeenginefull}} builds and runs of your build.
 {: shortdesc}

 Whether you are running your build in the console or in the CLI, use the CLI for troubleshooting problems with your build.